Wall Street extends loss after report of gradual tax cuts

 Earlier in the session, the Nasdaq Composite hit a record high after Apple (AAPL.O) shares jumped on research notes pointing to strong demand for the iPhone X.

-The healthcare sector was under pressure after Merck (MRK.N) dipped 6.13 percent, setting up the stock for its biggest two-day decline, after the company said it had withdrawn an application for European use of its key cancer immunotherapy.
+The healthcare sector was under pressure after Merck (MRK.N) dipped 6.13 percent, setting up the drugmaker for its biggest two-day decline on record, after the company said it had withdrawn an application for European use of its key cancer immunotherapy.

-With the third-quarter earnings season more than half-way through, nearly 74 percent of the S&P 500 companies that have reported earnings so far, have topped profit expectations, compared with 72 percent overall the past four quarters.
+With the third-quarter earnings season more than half-way through, nearly 74 percent of the S&P 500 companies to report so far have topped profit expectations, compared with 72 percent overall the past four quarters.

-Investors also awaited the announcement on the nomination of the new Federal Reserve chief, expected on Thursday.
+Investors also awaited details of who will be nominated as the next Federal Reserve chief, expected on Thursday.

-Trump is likely to pick Federal Reserve Governor Jerome Powell as the next chair of the U.S. central bank, a source familiar with the matter said on Monday.
+Trump is likely to pick Federal Reserve Governor Jerome Powell as the next chair of the U.S. central bank, replacing Janet Yellen, a source familiar with the matter said on Monday.

 Seven of the 11 major S&P indexes were lower, led by losses in healthcare .SPXHC, financials .SPSY and consumer staples .SPLRCS stocks.